Louise Siversen: Film

 She appeared in the 1989 Australian horror film Houseboat Horror.
+In 2022, Siversen appeared in the horror film The Surrogate.

 Stage

 Siversen appeared in several productions for the Malthouse Theatre, Melbourne and the Melbourne Theatre Company.
 She also wrote her one-woman show Coming to My Senses in 1993.
 In 2017 she played Dotty/Mrs Clacket in Michael Frayn's Noises Off for the Melbourne Theatre Company and Queensland Theatre.

+Other activities

-She teaches drama at the Victorian College of Arts.
+She teaches drama at the Victorian College of Arts and she also teaches in private practice and in drama methodology in Sydney.